BWTSE/Data/README.md

 ## Notes
 1. Some personal comments submitted by participants has been removed from the dataset (2 instances).
 2. Annotation is not guaranteed to be complete in cases where the submission wasn't approved.

+If you have any questions or feel that anything is amiss, please [open an issue](https://github.com/BrokenWindowsInvestigation/Data/issues).